pegesund/heysql/README.md

 HeySql is an attempt to find the right balance between an orm and doing thing in sql.

-If you are intrested in the magnifican smalltalk language, you can read more about my experience writing the library here: placeholder.
+If you are intrested in the magnificent smalltalk language, you can read more about my experience writing the library here: placeholder.

 ## Usage